Age

 Two-year-olds have adopted the heel-to-toe adult walking style instead of the characteristically stiff, spread-legged gait of young toddlers.
 Their growing coordination

-Children this age are generally very active, but this activity level will make her body strong and help develop coordination.
+Children this age are generally very active, but this activity level will strengthen their body and help develop coordination.
+References

 Runs Easily (32-39 Months)

-During their third year, children are in constant motion–running, kicking, climbing, and jumping. hey accomplish several major motor milestones during
+During their third year, children are in constant motion–running, kicking, climbing, and jumping.
+They accomplish several major motor milestones during this

 Social and Emotional: Overview (2-3 Years)